You are here:

 School reopening: supporting pupil mental health

-Before you start teaching your curriculum again, you'll be trying to make sure your pupils are emotionally settled and feel secure at school.
-Find out how you can identify your pupils’ mental health needs and support them whenever they return to school.
+Help your pupils feel emotionally settled and secure when they come back into school.
+Find out how you can identify your pupils’ mental health needs and support them when they return.

 - Mental health challenges that your pupils might experience